 Bank of America Pretexting Scandal

 In 2013, Bank of America was fined $800,000 for a pretexting scandal that involved its employees.
-Bank of America employees were accused of using pretexting to obtain sensitive information about customers from a credit reporting agency.
+Bank of America employees were accused of using pretexting to obtain sensitive customer information from a credit reporting agency.

 The employees posed as account holders and provided false information to the credit reporting agency to gain access to the information.
 The scandal led to a significant public backlash against Bank of America and a congressional investigation.